jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Credit: [Business Insider](https://www.youtube.com/channel/UCcyq283he07B7_KUX07mmtA).
 [Reader Mode.](https://youtu.be/tEczkhfLwqM)_

 Left/Right are not antagonists.
 They are a distraction.
-Although the ideologuaes don't realize it, they're trying to get people to keep caring about Industrial Age politics.
-We need to move on from the past, and upgrade our politics with a new philosophy so Main Street sees their duty to establish the Internet Age.
+Although the ideologues don't realize it, they're trying to get people to keep caring about Industrial Age politics.
+We need to move on from the past and upgrade our politics with a new philosophy, so Main Street sees their duty to establish the Internet Age.

 Sadly, in history, upgrading our politics only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
 But politics hadn't upgraded yet.
 Europe was still run by a powerful nobility preaching the Medieval Age philosophy of "a nobles divine right to rule."